FL03/rshyper/.artifacts/docs/index.md

 Before diving in to the technical side of things, let's start by defining several terms commonly used in the definition and implementation of hypergraphs.

 - **edge**: here, we consider a hyperedge to specifically define
-- **facet**: a facet materializes a hyperedge by associating some weight with the edge.
+- **link**: a link is used to define the _layout_ of a hyperedge, providing the basic structure of an edge.
 - **node**: a node is a complete _vertex_ in that it is considered to be weighted.
-- **surface**: here, the terms surface and facet are used interchangeably, and they refer to the same concept of a hyperedge with an associated weight.
+- **surface**: a facet, or surface, represents a complete hyperedge equipped with a weight.
 - **vertex**: a vertex can be understood as a _point_ in space that is used to define edges within a hypergraph.

 ### Hypergraphs